Liposuction of the Female Breast

 If the tissue consists mainly of glandular breast tissue which cannot really be removed through liposuction, a surgical removal of the tissue with a scalpel may be required.
 Traditional breast reduction methods leave large scars, whereas liposuction can minimize this greatly.
 To determine the nature of the breast tissue, the surgeon will perform a thorough examination of the breast.
 A mammogram scan may have to be used to properly determine this.

-What to Expect from Breast Liposuction
+Expect from Breast Liposuction

 - Liposuction of the breast is not the same procedure as a breast lift, although it may yield similar results.
 Due to the excess weight being alleviated from the breast, the breast will appear elevated and due to the soft fat which surrounded the firmer glandular tissue being removed, the breast may even appear firmer.